CortezStephanie/12-Employee-Tracker-SC/README.md

 #  Employee Tracker
 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)
 ##  With this application you are able to organize employees and their roles with a series of questions.
-The options presented to you will be:
 ### Table of contents
 - [Installation](#installation)
 - [Usage](#usage)